Siren (genus)

 Siren is a genus of aquatic salamanders of the family Sirenidae.
-The genus consists of three living species, along with one extinct species from the Eocene Epoch and three from the Miocene.
+The genus consists of five living species, along with one extinct species from the Eocene Epoch and three from the Miocene.

 The living species have elongated, eel-like bodies, with two small vestigial fore legs.

+Siren intermedia, the lesser siren, has been seen as both a colonizer and a dominant species, in a single community, at two different succession stages.
+In Texas, during the 1970s, the species was found to have removed at least 283 individuals from a beaver pond, over a four year period.